-Spy won’t leave you hanging, they’ve put in three layer foam for best in class comfort and dryness.
+Spy won’t leave you hanging, they’ve put in triple-layer foam for best in class comfort and dryness.
 While the lenses aren’t interchange, you could just buy several goggles at the low price of this goggle.

 I would be careful if you’re rocking a large helmet though, as the straps may not adjust large enough for some.